jlengstorf/code.lengstorf.com/content/blog/learn-rollup-js.md

 # The files are downloaded to /path/to/your/projects/learn-rollup/
 ```

-### Step 1: Create a configuration file for Rollup.
+### Step 1: Install Rollup and create a configuration file.

-TKTK Install Rollup!
+To get started, install Rollup with the following command:

 ``` sh
 npm install --save-dev rollup
 ```

-Create a new file called `rollup.config.js` in the `learn-rollup` folder.
+Next, create a new file called `rollup.config.js` in the `learn-rollup` folder.
 Inside, add the following.

 ``` js
 export default {